jfhector/react-rapid-prototyping-guide/typing.md

 export type KpisDataForAllMeasures = {[K in MeasureOption]: MeasureData}
 ```

-## Use a module file rather than a TS script file or an ambient declaration file
+# `sharedTypes.ts`: Use a module file rather than an ambient declaration file, to define shared types

 Note: I use a module file, rather than a typescript script file or an ambient declaration file, because: